Journey planner: Second-generation internet systems

-Mobile applications

-The usability of mobile internet trip planners was transformed by the launch of the Apple iPhone in 2007.
-The iPhone and similar smartphone such as Android allowed more intelligence to be placed in the client as well offering a larger format and maps and so much more usable interfaces could be created.
-The incorporation of the current spatial location from the mobile device's GPS also simplified some interactions.
-The first iPhone App for UK rail trip planning was launched by UK Startup Kizoom Ltd in 2008 and a large market for trip planning and travel information applications has subsequently developed around the world, with applications being provided both by transport operators and third parties.
-In the UK this was greatly facilitated by the open data policy of Transport for London which made its trip planning engine and other data feeds available to third-party developers.

-Advanced mobile applications such as Citymapper now integrate multiple types of data feed including trip planning for cities in every continent and give the user a uniform interface regardless of the country or city they are in.

 Mode-specific considerations

 Public transport routing

 A public transport route planner is an intermodal journey planner, typically accessed via the web that provides information about available public transport services.
 The application prompts a user to input an origin and a destination, and then uses algorithms to find a good route between the two on public transit services.
 Time of travel may be constrained to either time of departure or arrival and other routing preferences may be specified as well.

 An intermodal journey planner supports intermodal journeys i.e. using more than one modes of transport, such as cycling, rapid transit, bus, ferry, etc. Many route planners support door-to-door planning while others only work between stops on the transport network, such as stations, airports or bus stops.

 For public transport routing the trip planner is constrained by times of arrival or departure.
 It may also support different optimization criteria – for example, fastest route, fewest changes, most accessible.
-Optimization by price (cheapest, "most flexible fare, etc.) is usually done by a separate algorithm or engine, though trip planners that can return fare prices for the trips they find may also offer sorting or filtering of results by price and product type.
+Optimization by price (cheapest, most flexible fare, etc.) is usually done by a separate algorithm or engine, though trip planners that can return fare prices for the trips they find may also offer sorting or filtering of results by price and product type.
 For long-distance rail and air trip planning, where price is a significant consideration in price optimizing trip planners may suggest the cheapest dates to travel for customers are flexible as to travel time.